jiumao2/Kilomatch/README.md

 - The data should be an 1 x n struct array named `spikeInfo` with the following fields:
     - `SessionIndex`: 1 x 1 int scalar indicating the session.
 It should start from 1 and be coninuous without any gaps.
     - `SpikeTimes`: 1 x n double array in millisecond.
-    - `Waveform`: a n_channel x n_sample matrix of the mean waveform in uV.
+    - `Waveform`: an n_channel x n_sample matrix of the mean waveform in uV.
 All units should share the same channels.
-    - `Xcoords`: a n_channel x 1 double array of the x coordinates of each channel.
+    - `Xcoords`: an n_channel x 1 double array of the x coordinates of each channel.
-    - `Ycoords`: a n_channel x 1 double array of the y coordinates (depth) of each channel.
+    - `Ycoords`: an n_channel x 1 double array of the y coordinates (depth) of each channel.
-    - `Kcoords`: a n_channel x 1 double array of the shank index of each channel.
+    - `Kcoords`: an n_channel x 1 double array of the shank index of each channel.
 It is designed for multi-shank probes such as Neuropixels 2.0.
     - `PETH`: recommended but not required, a 1 x n double array of the peri-event time histogram.

-- The data should be saved in a `.mat` file and specified in the `settings.json`.
+- The data should be saved in a `.mat` file and its path specified in the `settings.json`.
 - Edit the `settings.json` file to specify the `path_to_data`, `output_folder` and `path_to_python`.
 - Edit the other parameters in the `settings.json` file to suit your data.